MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 # Summary

 CSS (Cascading Style Sheets), a style language used for describing the look and formatting of HTML documents.
+The first version was introduced in 1996.

 Key points discussed in this session: